X2CommunityCore/X2WOTCCommunityHighlander/MCMBUILDER.md

 ```
 class YourModMCM_Builder extends JsonConfig_MCM_Builder config(YourModMCMBuilder);
 ```

+You can access the values in your mod like

+`class'YourModUserSettingsConfigManager'.static.GetConfigBoolValue("A_BOOL_PROPERTY");`

+It will return the values that the user made in the mcm page or the default settings in case the user hasnt made any changes yet.
+For more information about the config system see the [JsonConfigManager Documentation](JSONCONFIGMANAGER.md)

 ### Thats all!
 The MCMBuilder in the Highlander will take care of the rest.